lifemapper/lifemapper.github.io/terms.md

   projected onto the same environmental dataset and/or one predicted for a different time period, or one for another region ("projection scenarios").
-  An example of predicted environmental data available in the Lifemapper archive is climate data computed for the International Panel on Climate Change (IPCC) for its Fifth Assessment Report (AR5, 2013).
+  An example of predicted environmental data available in the Biotaphy archive is climate data computed for the International Panel on Climate Change (IPCC) for its Fifth Assessment Report (AR5, 2013).
 API documentation is at [Scenario](/api.html#/Scenario).